What is a Content Edit?

 - assess naturalness of the dialogue

-This service deals primarily with the meat and bones of the story.
+A - This service deals primarily with the meat and bones of the story.

-*If you would like to take advantage of my Beta Brigade, getting their feedback could take place during or after my first round of edits (i.e., after we've tidied things up a bit).
+*If you'd like to take advantage of my Beta Brigade, getting their feedback could take place during or after my first round of edits (i.e., after we've tidied things up a bit).
 Keep in mind when calculating timelines that beta readers usually need a few weeks to read and report back.

 “Kate was insightful, clever, and supportive of my work.
 Reading Kate's commentary and thoughtful edits felt like sitting down with a good friend over a latte to chat about my book.”